Thomas G. Ward

 Securities Enforcement and Regulatory

-Prior to his service at the CFPB, Tom served as a Deputy Assistant Attorney General in the Civil Division at the U.S. Department of Justice (DOJ), where he was counsel in many of the highest-profile, highest-value cases of the Consumer Protection, Torts, Commercial Litigation, Federal Programs, and Appellate branches.
-In Consumer Protection branch matters, Tom served in the role of a federal prosecutor enforcing the criminal laws of the United States.
-He is the only CFPB Enforcement Director who also served in leadership at DOJ on Consumer Protection branch matters, which is a key partner for CFPB criminal referrals arising from consumer financial cases and investigations.
-At DOJ, Tom managed more than 400 attorneys and staff and oversaw an active docket of more than 1,000 cases spanning the breadth of the Civil Division, including complex Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA), False Claims Act (FCA), and Federal Tort Claims Act cases and investigations.
-As Deputy Assistant Attorney General, Tom was responsible for establishing priorities and best practices for defending and settling civil litigation in federal courts nationwide in consultation with the U.S. Attorney Civil Chiefs, as well as supervising and advising on litigation conducted by U.S. Attorneys’ Offices in delegated civil actions throughout the federal system.
+Tom served as Deputy Assistant Attorney General at the U.S. Department of Justice during the first Trump Administration from 2017 to 2020, where he led both civil and criminal matters across the Civil Division’s Consumer Protection, Commercial Litigation, Torts, Federal Programs, and Appellate branches.
+He managed more than 400 lawyers handling over 1,000 active cases, including Financial Institutions Reform, Recovery, and Enforcement Act (FIRREA) matters and False Claims Act (FCA) investigations.
+At DOJ, Tom was responsible for establishing the priorities and best practices for defending and settling civil litigation in federal courts nationwide in consultation with the U.S. Attorney Civil Chiefs, as well as supervising and advising on litigation conducted by U.S. Attorneys' Offices in delegated civil actions throughout the federal system.
+As lead counsel in DOJ’s highest-profile matters, he successfully defended constitutional challenges to major federal financial legislation, tried cases to verdict, and argued in the federal courts of appeals.

 Experience